gokcehan/lf/README.md

 `lf` (as in "list files") is a terminal file manager written in Go.
 It is heavily inspired by ranger with some missing and extra features.
-Some of the missing features are deliberately omitted since it is better if they are handled by external tools.
+Some of the missing features are deliberately omitted since they are better handled by external tools.
+See [faq](https://github.com/gokcehan/lf/wiki/FAQ) for more information.

 ![multicol-screenshot](http://i.imgur.com/DaTUenu.png)
 ![singlecol-screenshot](http://i.imgur.com/p95xzUj.png)